UloE-G/Athletes-Corner/README.md

 **Error 404 Page**

-- This page comes up when a user enters an invalid url.
+- This page comes up when a user enters an invalid URL.

-- It allows them to make a quick return into the website main pages.
+- It allows them to make a quick return to the website's main pages.

 ![Error 404 Page](media/error404.png)